dafuloth/m1-project/README.md

 ### Lighthouse

-Lighthouse scores differ between mobile and desktop so I will document both.
-Mobile criteria would appear to be more strict.
+Lighthouse scores differ between mobile and desktop so I document both.

 Overall the Lighthouse reports are good but show that there are some issues with **Performance** which could be addressed.
 However, of greater interest is that Lighthouse has identified an **Accessibility** issue on the About page which I will fix.